-Abemaciclib will be supplied as capsules administered orally, 150 mg Q12H on Days 1 to 28 of a 28-day cycle, plus fulvestrant will be administered 500 mg intramuscularly into the buttocks slowly (1 to 2 minutes per injection) as two 250-mg injections, one in each buttock, on Days 1 and 15 of Cycle 1, then on Day 1 of Cycle 2 and beyond.
+Abemaciclib will be supplied by the sponsor to be administered orally, 150 mg Q12H on Days 1 to 28 of a 28-day cycle, plus fulvestrant will be administered 500 mg intramuscularly into the buttocks slowly (1 to 2 minutes per injection) as two 250-mg injections, one in each buttock, on Days 1 and 15 of Cycle 1, then on Day 1 of Cycle 2 and beyond.

-Planned Duration of Treatment: Treatment period: until disease progression or other discontinuation criteria are fulfilled.
-Short-term follow-up (postdiscontinuation): 30 days Long-term follow-up (postdiscontinuation): until death Reference Therapy, Dose, and Mode of Administration: Placebo will be supplied as capsules administered orally O12H on Days 1 to 28 of a 28-day cycle plus fulvestrant will be administered 500 mg intramuscularly into the buttocks slowly (1 to 2 minutes per injection) as two 250-mg injections, one in each buttock, on Days 1 and 15 of Cycle 1, then on Day 1 of Cycle 2 and beyond.
-Criteria for Evaluation: Efficacy: PFS • OS • OS at 1, 2, and 3 years Objective Response Rate • • DoR DCR • Safety: • Adverse events Health Outcomes: BPI: proportion of patients with "worst pain" increase of 2 points or more at any time on-therapy, • compared to baseline EORTC QLQ-C30 and EORTC QLQ-BR23: Describe target tumor symptom changes • EQ-5D 5L: Describe health status changes • Pharmacokinetics: Population PK parameters for abemaciclib and fulvestrant • Plasma concentration levels of fulvestrant during Cycle 1/Cycle 2 Exploratory Potential biomarkers related to the Rb pathway and/or the pathogenesis of breast cancer. • Time course of change in tumor size Time from randomization to documentation of the first occurrence of any SRE •
+Planned Duration of Treatment:

+Treatment period: until disease progression or other discontinuation criteria are fulfilled.

+Short-term follow-up (postdiscontinuation): 30 days

+Long-term follow-up (postdiscontinuation): until death

+Reference Therapy, Dose, and Mode of Administration: Placebo will be supplied by the sponsor to be administered orally Q12H on Days 1 to 28 of a 28-day cycle plus fulvestrant will be administered 500 mg intramuscularly into the buttocks slowly (1 to 2 minutes per injection) as two 250-mg injections, one in each buttock, on Days 1 and 15 of Cycle 1, then on Day 1 of Cycle 2 and beyond.

+Criteria for Evaluation:

+Efficacy:

+- PFS

+- OS

+- OS at 1, 2, and 3 years

+- Objective Response Rate

+- DoR

+- DCR

+Safety:

+• Adverse events

+Health Outcomes:

+- BPI: proportion of patients with "worst pain" increase of 2 points or more at any time on-therapy, compared to baseline - EORTC QLQ-C30 and EORTC QLQ-BR23: Describe target tumor symptom changes - EQ-5D 5L: Describe health status changes

+Pharmacokinetics:

+- Population PK parameters for abemaciclib and fulvestrant - Plasma concentration levels of fulvestrant during Cycle 1/Cycle 2

+Exploratory

-• Time from randomization to documentation of the first occurrence of any PS of $\geq 2$
+- Potential biomarkers related to the Rb pathway and/or the pathogenesis of breast cancer. - Time course of change in tumor size - Time from randomization to documentation of the first occurrence of any SRE - Time from randomization to documentation of the first occurrence of any PS of ≥ 2